WATCH NOW: Shoe Crazy Wine founder is starting to see her vision realized

 Hurt, who was born in South Carolina and grew up in New York, first moved to the Richmond area in 2005 before leaving the next year to take a work assignment overseas.

-After Hurt returned in 2013, she lost her job in a corporate downsizing, and then Hurt and her daughter Brittny were injured in a severe car accident that required them to go through about a year of physical therapy.
-During her recovery, Hurt re-thought her career goals.
+After Hurt returned in 2013, she lost her job in a corporate downsizing, and then Hurt and daughter Brittny were injured in a severe car accident that required them to go through about a year of physical therapy.
+During her recovery, Hurt rethought her career goals.

 Shoe Crazy Wine was born from her personal love for wines and her hobby of mixing her own blends of wine.
 “It’s a labor of love,” she said.

 The brand name came from her love for shoes.
-"I am an avid obsessive about shoes," Hurt sad.
-"At one time, I had almost 500 pairs."
+“I am an avid obsessive about shoes,” Hurt said.
+“At one time, I had almost 500 pairs.”

-"Now the shoes are only here," she said, pointing to one of the company's distinctive wine labels, a drawing depicting a woman reclining in a giant shoe and drinking a glass of wine, designed by Ellen Jones of Chesterfield, Brittny's friend.
+“Now the shoes are only here,” she said, pointing to one of the company’s distinctive wine labels, a drawing depicting a woman reclining in a giant shoe and drinking a glass of wine, designed by Ellen Jones of Chesterfield County, Brittny’s friend.

-Shoe Crazy Wines are custom-blended wines that Gwen mixes herself with help from Birttny, who manages the company's marketing and social media and also helps mix and taste-test the new blends.
-It has become a family business, as Gwen Hurt's son, Ron, also works in the business as vice president of sales.
+Shoe Crazy wines are custom-blended wines that Gwen mixes herself with help from Brittny, who manages the company’s marketing and social media and also helps mix and taste-test the new blends.
+It has become a family business, as Gwen Hurt’s son Ron also works in the business as vice president of sales.

 Shoe Crazy partners with vineyards, mostly in the wine-producing area of the U.S. West Coast, to mix and supply the wines that Gwen and Brittny have developed.
 Their target market is wine lovers who prefer mild-tasting, fruity or sweeter wines.
 Hurt calls them “soft palate” wines.